instructure/inst-jobs/README.md

 that every periodic job will be in the queue all the time (either executing or queued for the next time it will execute).

-By default, Periodic jobs are singletons (see docs above on singleton jobs).
+Periodic jobs are singletons (see docs above on singleton jobs).
-If you really don't want a periodic job to be a singleton, you can pass { singleton: false } as a job arg.
-This makes it _possible_ for multiple versions of this job to run at the same time in the rare cases where that's appropriate.

 ### Lifecycle Events